thegameworden/LeetCode-Export/README.md

 REQUIREMENT: You must have Google Chrome installed.
 As of now the code creates a popup through Google Chrome only.

 You can view the example output using my LeetCode Profile <a href="https://github.com/thegameworden/LeetCode-Answers">HERE</a>

+You can try it out by downloading it here: [LeetCode-Export.zip](https://github.com/thegameworden/LeetCode-Export/files/11247238/LeetCode-Export.zip)